 - Talk to witnesses: If bystanders or other motorists witnessed the accident, get their contact information if you can.
 Witness testimony can help strengthen your case later.

-- Consult with a drowsy driving lawyer: An experienced car accident attorney will conduct a full investigation of the accident to determine what happened.
+- Consult with a drowsy driving lawyer: An knowledgeable drowsy driving lawyer in Phenix City will conduct a full investigation of the accident to determine what happened.

 - File a claim: Once the investigation is complete, your attorney will file a claim against the at-fault driver’s insurance company.
 This is the first step towards settlement negotiations.
 If a fair settlement cannot be reached, your attorney can file a drowsy driving lawsuit and take your case to court.